Teaching summer school as an ELA teacher? Let’s look at summer school English activities.

 When I teach apprehensive students, I might write the entire paper with them.
 If I look at the large picture of their lives, I want students to be capable of writing for their next step in life.
 The modeling might be a bit of a gradual-release, but not always.

 Other writing options include a literary analysis essay, media literacy response, or an argumentative letter.
 Again, I consider student interest with writing assignments.

 I sprinkle informational texts with literature, and doing so allows me to frame an essential question all students will be successful at answering.
 My summer school reading lesson plans involved student choice and high-engagement pieces.

 For instance, I once taught Of Mice and Men during a summer session.
 You can add an excerpt of “Harvest Gypsies” and a piece about current migrant workers.
-You could center the essential question around treatment of migrants.
+You could center the essential question around treatment of migrants to make it modern.
 These readings and discussions will spurn discussion and will lend themselves to writing.
 Tying literature and informational texts together helps me accomplish more in a shortened summer class.
 Plus, immigration is a present-day issue.
 We watched videos about the topic and connected the information to our reading.

 Finally, I provide student choice whenever I can.
 I believe many students struggle because they can’t convey their understanding.
 Since graphic organizers lend themselves to scaffolding, I’ll ask students to choose one to show their analysis of a story.